Welcome Message

 Secondly, we work closely with the Polish government on international issues.
 These are challenging times for Europe following Russia’s invasion of Ukraine.
 We are in regular contact with Polish interlocutors on how we respond effectively together to the challenges we face in the EU: on security, energy, economy and other issues.

-In December, Minister for Children, Equality, Disability, Integration and Youth Roderic O’Gorman visited Poland.
-In March, we welcomed Minister Joe O’Brien, who also has a responsibility for this crucial issue of integrating refugees.
-These visits presented valuable opportunities to see first-hand Poland’s remarkable response in welcoming so many Ukrainian refugees, and to discuss how countries are addressing the challenges caused by Russia’s aggression.
+In December 2022, Minister for Children, Equality, Disability, Integration and Youth Roderic O’Gorman visited Poland.
+In March 2023, we welcomed Minister Joe O’Brien, who also has a responsibility for this crucial issue of integrating refugees.
+In November, the Cathaoirleach (Speaker of the Senate), Jerry Buttimer, visited Warsaw.
+These visits presented valuable opportunities to see first-hand Poland’s remarkable response in welcoming so many Ukrainian refugees, and discuss how our countries are addressing the challenges caused by Russia’s aggression.

 The third area of the Embassy’s work is building the bilateral relationship between Ireland and Poland: on trade, culture, education and people to people links.

-Ireland’s enterprise agencies, Enterprise Ireland and Bord Bia, are part of Team Ireland in Poland, and work closely with other non-resident Ireland agencies.
+Ireland’s enterprise agencies, Enterprise Ireland and Bord Bia, are part of the Embassy team, and work closely with other non-resident Ireland agencies.

 Our cultural connections are also stronger than ever.
-This year will see the launch of the Heaney-Miłosz Residency, where an Irish writer, Alice Lyons will stay in the former apartment of Polish Nobel Prize Winner Czesław Miłosz in Kraków.
-This will be a powerful legacy of the friendship between Seamus Heaney and Czesław Miłosz, as well as a demonstration of the literary links between Ireland and Poland.
+This year saw the launch of the Heaney-Miłosz Residency, where an Irish writer, Alice Lyons stayed in the former apartment of Polish Nobel Prize Winner Czesław Miłosz in Kraków.
+This Residency represents a powerful legacy of the friendship between Seamus Heaney and Czesław Miłosz; it is also a demonstration of the literary links between Ireland and Poland.
+It is planned that the next Residency will take place in 2025, with the selection process in 2024.

 As I’ve travelled around Poland so far I’ve been struck by the deep affection for Ireland, and the very strong links between our two countries.
 So many of the people I have met have friends or family in Ireland, or fond memories of visits there.
-So far, I’ve visited nine of the 16 Voivodeships – I hope to travel to many more this year!
+So far, I’ve visited ten of the sixteen Voivodeships, and look forward to visiting the rest!

 As you will see throughout our website, there is a great deal happening in the Irish-Polish relationship.
 Keep in touch by reading our regular Newsletter, or following us on Facebook or X (formerly Twitter) @IrlEmbWarsaw and @IEAmbPoland.